Let’s Plan Your Social Media Marketing Strategy For 2021

-If you don’t have a social media marketing strategy in place yet, you are still driving in the dark.
-Today, social media marketing requires a novel set of skills whereby brands need to grasp the needs of their audience entirely.
+If you don’t have a social media marketing strategy yet, you are still driving in the dark.
+Today, social media marketing requires a novel set of skills whereby brands need to entirely grasp the needs of their audience.

 Here, social media is fast becoming the preferred platform for marketing, as it has quickly surpassed the reach of mainstream media.
 Keeping this in mind, here are 7 social media strategies you need to implement this year, whether you are a young entrepreneur or a well-established brand.

-- If you are new in the field or wish to develop your brand, your marketing strategy will focus on enhancing your web presence and building awareness of your brand.
+- If you are new in the field or wish to develop your brand, your marketing strategy will enhance your web presence and build awareness of your brand.
 In this case, key social media indicators include the number of followers for your brand and the number of shares you have for important posts.

-- If your focus is on sales, then you will want your social media posts to generate potential leads.
-This is best tracked on your own website – like the Contact-Us or Help page – to understand how many of your social media posts were able to successfully redirect the user to your website.
+- If your focus is on sales, you will want your social media posts to generate potential leads.
+This is best tracked on your own website – like the Contact-Us or Help page – to understand how many of your social media posts were able to redirect the user to your website successfully.